gustavoleitao/ajato/README.md

 ## Why use Ajato?

 Ajato is simple, fast and small!
 Ajato uses Mongoose Schema to model your data.
-You just need write model and Ajato create the API for you.
+You just need write model and controller and Ajato create the API for you.

 ## Getting start